jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     def text(value):
         return f'I received: {value}'

   and the terminal shows a passing test.
-This is called `string interpolation`_
+This solution is called `string interpolation`_

 ----